dingusagar/AmITheAsshole-Classifier/README.md

 ### [Home](https://dingusagar.github.io/cs7641-project/) |  [Proposal](https://dingusagar.github.io/cs7641-project/reports/proposal)  | [Midterm Report](https://dingusagar.github.io/cs7641-project/reports/midterm) | [Final Report](https://dingusagar.github.io/cs7641-project/reports/final) | [Web App](https://huggingface.co/spaces/dingusagar/aita-classifier)

 `r/AmItheA*hole` (AITA) is a reddit community where users seek judgment on whether their actions were that of an `A*hole` or not.
 Posts are classified as either negative (the `A*hole`) or positive (not the `A*hole`).
-Our project aims to create an AI model that classifies and generates explanation on a given user story whether their actions were right or wrong for the life situation they describes.
+We build an AI app that classifies and generates explanation on a given user story whether their actions were right or wrong for the life situation they describes.
+We used BERT and Llama3 models for classficiation and explanation generation respectively.
+Check the project report for details related to EDA and modle experiments.

 Checkout the webapp deployed on [Huggingface Space](https://huggingface.co/spaces/dingusagar/aita-classifier)